monkeydluffy772/racedetector/docs/USAGE_GUIDE.md

 ### Installation

 **Q: Which Go version do I need?**
-A: Go 1.21 or higher.
+A: Go 1.24 or higher.
 Run `go version` to check.

 **Q: Can I use this with older Go versions?**
-A: No, requires Go 1.21+ for modern AST features and structured logging.
+A: No, requires Go 1.24+ for improved performance (Swiss Tables maps, optimized sync.Map) and modern AST features.

 **Q: Does this work on Windows?**
 A: Yes!
 Fully tested on Windows 10/11, Linux, and macOS.